 Due to staff workloads, we cannot support the over-the-counter permit phone service.
 If you have trade permit questions, contact us at OTCpermits@seattle.gov and we will respond in the order they are received.

-You need an electrical permit any time electrical wiring is installed, altered, extended, or connected to any electrical equipment.
-As long as the circuit wasn’t altered or changed, and met the code at the time of installation, you don't need an electrical permit to replace:
+You need an electrical permit any time electrical wiring is installed, altered, extended, or connected to any electrical equipment, including signs.

-You also do not need a permit for some residential and minimally-sized communications systems.
+You may not need a permit for some residential or minimally-sized low-voltage systems.

-Special events, such as street fairs that have temporary power installations, require an electrical permit.
+Special events, such as street fairs, that have temporary power installations do require an electrical permit.

-Our fees vary depending on what you are installing or altering.
+Our fees depend on what you are installing or altering.

 If your permit does not require plan review:

-If your permit requires review, our electrical plan reviewers will notify if you if plan changes are needed.
-We’ll issue your permit after you make all correct and pay any outstanding fees.
+If your permit requires review, our electrical plan reviewers will issue your permit when your plans meet all our code.